OctopusDeploy/docs/docs/administration/managing-infrastructure/subscriptions/webhook-slack.md

 ![Build output](images/github-action-build-output.png "width=800")

-The build YAML can be found in `.github/workflows/AzureSlackFunction.yaml` [here](http://g.octopushq.com/SamplesSubscriptionsRepo).
+The build YAML can be found in `.github/workflows/AzureSlackFunction.yaml` in the [samples repo](http://g.octopushq.com/SamplesSubscriptionsRepo).

 ### Deploy the Azure App Function

-The Azure Function App created here is deployed to with Octopus, using a Deployment Target type of Azure Web App.
-Instructions on how to do this are [here](/docs/deployment-examples/azure-deployments/deploying-a-package-to-an-azure-web-app/index.md).
+The Azure Function App created here is deployed to with Octopus, using a deployment target type of Azure web app.
+For more information see, [deploying a package to an Azure web app](/docs/deployment-examples/azure-deployments/deploying-a-package-to-an-azure-web-app/index.md).

-There is a [Project](/docs/projects/index.md) to deploy the Function App.
+A [project](/docs/projects/index.md) has been configured to deploy the Function App.

 ![Octopus Project](images/octopus-azure-function-project.png "width=800")

 The project has two steps:
-1. Deploy the Azure Function App
+1. Deploy the Azure Function App.
-2. Set the environment variable of `SLACK_URI_APIKEY`
+2. Set the environment variable for `SLACK_URI_APIKEY`.

-The project can be viewed in the AzFuncNotifySlack project on our samples Octopus instance [here](http://g.octopushq.com/OctopusAdminSamplesSpace).
+The project can be viewed in the `AzFuncNotifySlack` project on our Octopus [samples instance](http://g.octopushq.com/OctopusAdminSamplesSpace).

 ## Test the subscription

-If an Octopus user is amended, the change is shown in the audit trail.
+If an Octopus user is changed, the change is shown in the audit trail.

 ![Octopus Project](images/user-change-audit-entry.png "width=800")

-And the message gets sent from the subscription webhook to the Azure Function App in Azure and on to Slack.
+And the message is sent from the subscription webhook to the Azure Function App in Azure and then on to Slack.

 ![Slack message](images/slack-message-final.png "width=800")